This post may contain affiliate links. See my disclosure policy.

 Table of Contents

 - Maple syrup.
-I like to stick with pure maple syrup as it is easier to mix into the dough.
-Also, it’s healthier than refined sugar.
-You can use honey or agave if you’d like.
+I like pure maple syrup since it’s easy to mix into the dough, and it’s healthier than refined sugar.
+You can also use honey or agave.

 How to make oatmeal cookie dough